ResearchComputing/CHANGE_2019/quiime2.md

 Now open the [QIIME 2 Viewer](https://view.qiime2.org/) in your browser and drag the _.qza_ files into the viewer to view them!

 * Rather view the files on Blanca?
-You can use VNC viewer per the [slides](./CHANGE_GuiOnBlanca.pdf) we previously presented (see the section on VNC).
-Once you've established a VNC remote desktop session on your laptop, open a terminal in your VNC session, source activate your `qiime2-2019.4` environment per the steps above, cd to the directory containing the _.qzv_ files, and use the qiime command-line viewer, e.g., ```qiime tools view heatmap.qzv```.
+You can use VNC viewer per the VNC section of the [slides](./CHANGE_GuiOnBlanca.pdf) we previously presented.
+Once you've established a VNC remote desktop session on your laptop, open a terminal in your VNC session, source activate your `qiime2-2019.4` environment per the steps above, `cd` to the directory containing the _.qzv_ files, and use the qiime command-line viewer, e.g., ```qiime tools view heatmap.qzv```.

-Using qiime2 in batch mode with job scripts
+### Using qiime2 in batch mode with job scripts

 To run the gneiss tutorial in batch mode, you can download the job script called [blanca_qiime2_gneiss.sh](./blanca_qiime2_gneiss.sh), to `blogin01` and submit it using ```sbatch blanca_qime2_gneiss```